 “Our great ones have never had a sick day in their life.
 We’ve actually tracked that, and they never have.
 Simply, keeping them healthy, keeping good feed in front of them, keeping their water as fresh as possible and minimizing stress is the biggest thing.”

 “In terms of vitamins, we encourage our customers to use Vita Charge® Liquid Boost®.
 We feel that it keeps the goats’ appetites up and helps minimize stress.
 We drench it to them orally, so we know they get it, and there is no foreign taste in their water off the bat,” Burns said.

 He adds that keeping goats healthy, just like any livestock, begins with digestive health.
 That is where the Amaferm® advantage in the Liquid Boost and other supplements Burns uses and promotes to his customers comes into action.
-Amaferm is a precision-based prebiotic designed to enhance digestibility by amplifying the nutrient supply within for maximum performance.
+Amaferm®️ is a prebiotic designed to enhance digestibility by amplifying the nutrient supply for maximum performance.
+It is research-proven to increase intake, digestion and absorption.
 It is research-proven to increase intake, digestion and absorption.
 Amaferm is in all Vita Charge and Sure Champ® products.